Lillebravo/Lecture-OOP/README.md

 OOP revolves around creating structures called objects _( not the kind of objects we have been creating so far, but similar )_.
 These objects are called instances of classes and a class is "blueprint" that defines the properties and methods of each object.

-The OOP strcture is very common in the it world.
+The OOP structure is very common in the it world.
 There are programming languages that are completely OOP-depenedant, like Java or C#.
 In those languages everything needs to be a class.
 So no code outside classes.

 In JS, that's is not the case, and we can create code wherever we would like to. but in order to make developers of say C# happy, we can create and use classes in JS as well.